complexsystemslab/project_ideas/project_ideas.md

 We will also augment human performance with LLMs (by using a recent database of how humans solve ARC problems).

-We can also apply large language models to reasoning in math problems.
+We will also apply large language models and visual language models to these problems.

 This will be a collaboration with Mikel Bober-Irizar and Kiril Bikov.

 This project will lead to a big publication and the student will be given funding to travel to top conferences and present their work.
-Please apply if you a publication in a good venue from your MPhil project (this will help you with your PhD applications!).
+Please apply if you want a publication in a good venue from your MPhil project (this will help you with your PhD applications!).

 ### Project idea 1 (Explainable AI)